khronokernel/Anti-Hackintosh-Buyers-Guide/CPU.md

 With Intel, the thanks to most of the CPUs being quite similar they have support when the CPU is spoofed to a supported model.
 The only downside is that the iGPU rarely work on Atom/Pentium/Celeron these models meaning a cheap iGPU Hackintosh is impossible with these CPUs.
 Regarding X99/LGA 2011-V3 CPUs, there's the issue that these CPUs were never shipped in a real Mac so quite a few issues are present when running macOS on these systems.
 Avoid if possible

-**Dual Socket User Note**: Do note that macOS Catalina no longer supports dual socket CPUs and that the macOS kernel only supports a maximum of 64 threads.
+**Dual Socket User Note**: Do note that the macOS kernel only supports a maximum of 64 threads.
 So for baller setups please be aware.
+And for dual socket users, you will need to use [AppleMCEReporterDisabler](https://github.com/acidanthera/bugtracker/files/3703498/AppleMCEReporterDisabler.kext.zip) in macOS Catalina

 * Intel Atoms
 * Intel Celerons